 It can be a frustrating situation, and as most divorces involve the resolution of issues relating to children, property and finances, this focus on who’s to blame can turn initially amicable break-ups into hostile (and costly) arguments.

 However, it’s important to note that decisions regarding financial settlements and contact arrangements with children are completely independent from these matters; in evaluating them, the court has no interest in who’s divorcing who or who’s to blame for the marriage failing.
 For that reason, taking the blame should be seen as a means to an end – a relatively simple and very effective way to allow for the dissolution of the marriage.
 In fact, in recent research by Resolution (the former Solicitors Family Law Association) 27% of fault-based divorcees said that the alleged ‘fault’ wasn’t actually true – but was the easiest option available to them.
-It’s a situation that’s far from ideal, but it’s unlikely to change soon, despite the widespread support for ‘no-fault’ divorce within the judiciary.
+It’s a situation that’s far from ideal, but it’s unlikely to change soon, despite the widespread support for no fault divorces within the judiciary.

 At Fraser Dawbarns, our specialist family law team has considerable experience in divorce cases, and we understand what an upsetting, emotional and stressful time it can be.
 That’s why we go to great lengths to minimise litigation and ensure you go through the process with the minimum of acrimony.
 And when it comes to deciding who ‘takes the blame’ (and what for) we always work sensitively and compassionately.
 As for Mrs Owens, you should note this is a very unusual case and that very few divorces are defended – and even fewer are successfully defended.
 If you do consider defending a divorce petition based on this case, you should consult a family lawyer first.

 To find out how we can help you through this difficult time, contact us on 01553 666600 or email firstname.lastname@example.org